In this article, Manuel Caldas shares his knowledge on how the power consumption optimization can be done on IoT microcontrollers.

 In this article, I intended to prove, using a simple example, the impact of different design parameters on the global power consumption in microcontroller-based devices.
 When power consumption is a critical parameter, like in the example, it is necessary to bear in mind the aspects already described: optimization of the number of I/O signals, right microcontroller selection, use of the sleep mode of the microcontroller and peripheral equipment (like connectivity modules) and optimization of the program installed in the chosen microcontroller.
 Besides, the inclusion of photovoltaic supply should be considered.
 The joint optimization of these factors has a significant impact on the reduction of global power consumption of the devices, which translates into an O&M cost reduction.

-Let us know other ways to reduce the power consumption in IoT microcontrollers and explore what ennomotive has to offer.
+Let us know other ways of power consumption optimization in IoT microcontrollers and explore what ennomotive has to offer

 - Fuente de datos para el módulo LoRaWAN: https://www.youtube.com/watch?v=7nzej8lzwsY